What are the indications a schedule is not well-developed, especially for use in construction delay analyses?

 Although many things can hamper a delay analysis, schedule quality concerns are of particular significance.
 Below is a brief list of issues commonly used to discount the credibility of construction schedules in delay analyses.
 Since criticisms used to deride baseline schedules may not apply to status updates, we’ve examined each separately.

 Main Issues of Baseline Schedules

-- Incomplete networks and unreliable critical path: One of the most common issues with construction schedules is the absence of logic ties between tasks and/or the presence of open-ended activities (activities missing either a predecessor or successor relationship).
+One of the most common issues with construction schedules is the absence of logical ties between tasks and/or the presence of open-ended activities (activities missing either a predecessor or successor relationship).
 These flaws produce erroneous float calculations which, in turn, can lead to inaccurate critical path depictions.

 Main Issues of Schedule Updates

-- Obsolete Logic: An updated schedule should not only reflect the actual start and finish dates of activities, but also incorporate any logic revisions or modified sequencing throughout the course of the update period.
+An updated schedule should not only reflect the actual start and finish dates of activities but also incorporate any logic revisions or modified sequencing throughout the course of the update period.

 A well-developed schedule provides a significant advantage for construction delay analysis practices, and can significantly decrease effort-intensive tasks.
 Proper competencies in construction scheduling, planning, and project control are vital in successful construction claim management practices.